DylanKojiCheslin/linearSystemSolver/README.md

 ## project specifications

 ### code specifications
-all methods on the class should be purely functional all methods should have a test preventing input mutation
+all methods in the class should be purely functional all methods should have a test preventing input mutation

 ### features